-- Loose, comfortable layers are far better than single, bulky garments, as each layer you add traps warm air close to your body.
+Loose, comfortable layers are far better than single, bulky garments, as each layer you add traps warm air close to your body.
 We recommend wearing a base layer (silk, polypropylene, lightweight wool, etc.) closest to the skin, a second layer (warm sweater or fleece), and an outer layer that is water- and wind-repellent.
-NHA will provide heavy down parkas and boots for your use during the trip.
+NHA will provide heavy down parkas and boots for your use during your Churchill adventure.
 This way, you will stay toasty if outside temperatures are cold, and you can always shed layers if you get too warm.

 PARKA & BOOTS